SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ## [Defining discrete spatial domains (lattices)](@id spatial_lattice_modelling_intro_lattices)
 Discrete spatial domains can represent:
 1. Systems which are composed of a (finite number of) compartments, where each compartment can be considered well-mixed (e.g. can be modelled non-spatially) and (potentially) species can move between different compartments.
-Tissues, where each compartment corresponds oa biological cell, can be examples of such systems.
+Tissues, where each compartment corresponds oa biological cell, are examples of such systems.
 2. Systems that are continuous in nature, but have been approximated as a discrete domain.
-Future updates will include the ability for definition, and automatic discretization, of continuous domains.
+Future updates will include the ability for definition, and automatic discretisation, of continuous domains.
 Currently, however, the user has to perform this discretisation themselves.

 Catalyst supports three distinct types of lattices:
 - Cartesian grids.
-These are grids, where each grid point corresponds to a compartment.
+These are grids where each grid point corresponds to a compartment.
 Spatial transportation is permitted between adjacent compartments.
 - Masked grids.
-These are defined grids, however, only a subset of the grid point actually corresponds to compartments.
+In these grids, only a subset of the grid point actually corresponds to compartments.
 Spatial transportation is permitted between adjacent compartments.
 - Unstructured (or graph) grids.
 These are defined by graphs, where vertices correspond to compartments and edges connect adjacent compartments.

 Here, Cartesian grids are a subset of the masked grids, which are a subset of the unstructured grids.
 If possible, it is advantageous to use as narrow a lattice definition as possible (this may both improve simulation performance, but also simplifies syntax).
-Cartesian and masked grids can be defined both in one, two, and three dimensions.
+Cartesian and masked grids can be defined as one, two, and three dimensional.
 By default, these grids assume that diagonally neighbouring compartments are non-adjacent (do not permit direct movement of species in between themselves).
-To change this, provide the `diagonally_adjacent=true` argument to your `LatticeReactionSystem` when it is created.
+To change this, provide the `diagonally_adjacent = true` argument to your `LatticeReactionSystem` when it is created.

 ### Defining Cartesian grids.
 A Cartesian grid is defined using the `CartesianGrid` function, which takes a single argument.
 For a 1d grid, simply provide the length of the grid as a single argument: